 The technique involves making repeated web site requests using a fake referer URL to the site the spammer wishes to advertise.

 This technique uses your logs so that search engines when crawling them see the links.

-As a Gold Coast SEO since before the existence of Google as the main search engine, it is alarming to see the rapid changes and techniques used to get sites to the top of Google.
+As a Gold Coast SEO since pre-Google dominance as the main search engine, it is alarming to see the rapid changes and techniques used to get sites to the top of Google.

 Paying someone to put a negative effect on a legitimate website should be regarded as a criminal offence. (perhaps it already is)

 Fortunately following good SEO techniques always works long term - almost every short cut or trick is countered eventually often with long term penalties for any site using these techniques.